 D. Accepted Methods of Payment

 All fees must be made payable to Seneca College of Applied Arts and Technology in Canadian currency.
 Payment must be made by Travelex’s Bank-to-Bank transfer, certified cheque, money order, bank draft, Visa, American Express or MasterCard.
 Uncertified cheques are not acceptable and will be returned.
-Additional information is available here.
+Additional information is available on the Fee Payments page.

 Students are eligible for a refund of semester tuition (partial); student council; Senecentre maintenance; student building; student services; and technology fees in the following circumstances: